Rutgers-SE/InternalGarageSystem/README.md

 # InternalGarageSystem
 The portion of the website that controls device registration, and activation

+## Todo list

+- [x] DeviceModel
+  - Won't be able to test in real implementations
+  - [x] Define the interface for a generic device (refer to the reports)
+- [x] DeviceOrchestrator (DO)
+  - [x] Define a composer that runs devices in a certain pattern
+  - [ ] Have the ability to have multiple sequences running at the same time.
+  - [ ] Define events specific to tripping the next seqence in the DO.
+- [x] GarageModel
+  - Make sure that the theoretical reservedTimes are the same as the physicall spaces occupied.
+  - [ ] Build an experimental and theoretical model of the garage.
+      - This will be tightly coupled to the device model.
+      - This will be used to handle exceptions, and send information to the reservation system.

 # IMPORTANT

 When running the code, run with: